delivering-telemental-health-across-state-lines

 Teletherapy should stand on it’s own as a therapy model.
 Telemental health continuing education often teaches a controversial model that attempts to replicate a face to face experience.

 Take advantage of the aspects of telemental health that cannot be rivaled by face to face therapy– convenient and efficient rapid screening, referral and coordination of care with other medical professionals.
-Use the diagram below as a guide:
+Use the diagram below as a gui

 Safety and Ethics Tips